python-trio/trio/docs/source/reference-core.rst

              # But the next call after that *is* guaranteed to raise
              # Cancelled:
              await sock.recv(1)

+      This is a very obscure corner case that you're unlikely to notice, but we document it for completeness.

       Defaults to :data:`math.inf`, which means "no deadline", though this can be overridden by the ``deadline=`` argument to